 Perhaps not surprisingly, a full 95% of Americans say that they regularly use some type of computer, phone, or video game within an hour of going to sleep, according to a recent National Sleep Foundation poll.

 But the light that comes from your electronic devices suppresses the production of melatonin, so you end up feeling energized when your head hits the pillow rather than sleepy.
-In fact, Harvard research suggests that exposure to blue light throughout the day can suppress melatonin production twice as much as exposure to other light colors, and can shift your body’s natural sleep-wake rhythm by as much as three hours.
+In fact, suggests that exposure to blue light throughout the day can suppress melatonin production twice as much as exposure to other light colors, and can shift your body’s natural sleep-wake rhythm by as much as three hours.

 Or, consider wearing blue light-blocking glasses.
 Sure, it might seem weird to wear sunglasses indoors, but research suggests that doing so really can make a difference.
-In a recent study, Chinese researchers looked at the sleep quality of elderly patients who had received blue light-blocking artificial lens implants during cataract surgery.
+In a Chinese researchers looked at the sleep quality of elderly patients who had received blue light-blocking artificial lens implants during cataract surgery.
 Two months after receiving the lens implants, the patients were sleeping longer and more soundly, and felt less tired during the day.

-That’s not all.
-Another study, conducted by researchers at the University of Toledo, compared adults who wore blue light-blocking glasses for three hours before bed to those who wore regular UV-blocking sunglasses.
+That’s not all. conducted by researchers at the University of Toledo, compared adults who wore blue light-blocking glasses for three hours before bed to those who wore regular UV-blocking sunglasses.
 Over the course of three weeks, those who donned the blue light-blocking glasses reported sleeping better and being in a better mood.
 The other folks?
 Not so much.

 Use Naps Throughout the Day to Your Advantage